 - (i) All transactions were entered into between the Group and the related companies in which Ms. Ng Sui Chun and Mr. Wong Ling Sun, Vincent, the directors of the Company, are the directors and major shareholders.
-Ms. Wong Wai Sum, Maya and Ms. Wong Wai Man, Vivian, the directors of the Company, also has directorship and beneficial interest in some of these related companies.
-Mr. Wong Man Kit, who resigned as a director of the Company as at 29 August 2017, was a director and shareholder of these related companies. - (ii) The related party transactions disclosed above also constitute continuing connected transactions as defined in Chapter 14A of the Listing Rules.
+Ms. Wong Wai Sum, Maya and Ms. Wong Wai Man, Vivian, the directors of the Company, also has directorship and beneficial interest in some of these related companies. - (ii) The related party transactions disclosed above also constitute continuing connected transactions as defined in Chapter 14A of the Listing Rules.
 The Company has complied with the disclosure requirements in accordance with Chapter 14A of the Listing Rules. - (iii) The related party transactions also constitute connected transactions as defined in Chapter 14A of the Listing Rules but are exempted from the disclosure requirements in Chapter 14A.76(1) of the Listing Rules. - (iv) The related party transactions were conducted in the Group's normal course of business and at mutually agreed prices and terms.

-(c) Joint venture
+(d) Joint venture

-The outstanding balance with the joint venture is disclosed in note 19.
+The outstanding balance with the joint venture is disclosed in note 20.

-34. NOTES TO CONSOLIDATED CASH FLOW STATEMENT
+36. NOTES TO CONSOLIDATED CASH FLOW STATEMENT